How to turn off Live Photos on iPhone step by step

 2. Remove old apps

-If you don't use them, remove them.
+Another quick way to reclaim storage is to remove apps you no longer use.
 Old apps hog space and impact performance.
-Here's a reminder how to delete apps you don't want:
+Here's a reminder of how to delete apps you don't want:

 Repeat his process for all the apps you want to delete.